 Article I, Section 23 of the Constitution of the State of Rhode Island and Providence Plantations.

-Victims of crime, you may now pick up and click the link above to follow the criminal justice procedures pertaining to your case.
+Victims of crime, you may now click the link above to follow the criminal justice procedures pertaining to your case.

 The Public Safety Grant Administration Office has administered the Victims of Crime Act (VOCA) Victims Assistance Program since 1985 when the program was first enacted by Congress.
 The Act is funded through fines paid by those convicted of violating federal laws.
 The VOCA program has the most restrictive regulations of all PSGAO-administered grant programs as funds are strictly intended to support direct services to victims of violent crime.
 The Act requires priority be given to victims of sexual assault, domestic violence, child abuse and other groups identified by the state as being "under-served" victims of violent crimes.